 If you want to enjoy the 144-hour visa-free transit policy, you need to meet relevant qualifying criteria, as detailed below:

 You need to provide the documents listed below to apply for the 144-hour visa-free transit:

-1) Inform your carrier of your intent to use a 144-hour visa-free transit at the check-in.
+1) Inform your carrier of your intent to use 144-hour TWOV, and acquire your onward ticket before travel.

-2) Fill in the arrival and departure card form.
+2) Fill in arrival and departure cards (available on flights).

-6) Leave from a designated port before midnight on the sixth full day.
-There is nothing different from leaving China normally.
-Hand over your completed departure card at the security inspection.
+5) Leave from a designated port as normal before midnight on the sixth full day, handing in your completed departure card at immigration.

-A 144-hour visa-free tour to Shanghai, Jiangsu, Zhejiang and Guangdong has become a reality.
-We can help you to customize a tour to make the best of your time.
+A 144-hour visa-free tour to China has become a reality.
+We can customize a tour for you to make the most of your time.
 Just let us know your interests and requirements.

-Here are our most popular Shanghai and Hangzhou tours, for inspiration:
+Here are our most popular Shanghai and Beijing area tours, for inspiration:

 Shanghai has adopted a 15-day visa-free policy for foreign tourist groups entering China by cruise.